neo4j-contrib/osm/README.md

 * Fast and scalable (using the parallel batch importer introduced in Neo4j 2.x)
 * Possible to use without 'Neo4j Spatial' (ie. can be used on Neo4j 3.4 built-in spatial index).
 * Can replace the older OSMImporter in Neo4j Spatial (ie. should work with Neo4j Spatial also).
-* Wider range of use cases, including routing
+* Support for a wider range of use cases, including routing

 ## Building